 Bonds did nothing but deny performance-enhancing drug use until 2011, saying he was misled by his personal trainer, Greg Anderson.
 He said he thought he was taking flax seed oil and arthritis cream, and he never tested positive by the MLB.
 Believe what you want.

 Still, it doesn’t make sense that former MLB commissioner Bud Selig was inducted into the Hall of Fame in 2017.

-Selig is credited with baseball’s rise in popularity during the late 1990s after the 1994 strike, but only because he turned a blind eye at the sport’s painfully obvious rampant use of steroids.
+Selig is credited with baseball’s rise in popularity during the late 1990s after the 1994 strike, but only because he turned a blind eye at the sport’s painfully obvious rampant PED use.
 It wasn’t until 2002 that he addressed the steroid era and started cracking down on PEDs under the league’s joint drug program.

 One drug Bonds has been linked to — human growth hormone (HGH) — wasn’t even banned by MLB until 2005.

 Yet the line of players tied to steroids who haven’t received and may never will receive enshrinement in Cooperstown remains unmoved.
 Players like Bonds, Roger Clemens, Sammy Sosa, Manny Ramirez and Gary Sheffield have fallen short of the need 75 percent of the vote.